 The symbolism gradually developed, and today in the Moravian Church in the British Province, the Christingle consists of an orange, representing the world with a lighted candle to represent Christ, the Light of the World.
 Raisins and sweets on cocktail sticks around the candle represent God’s bounty and goodness in providing the fruits of the earth.
 Red paper, forming a frill around the base of the candle, reminds us of the blood of Christ shed for all people on the cross at Calvary.

 At Fulneck the School holds Christingle Services for the pupils and students right at the end of the Christmas Term.
 The Church holds it’s Christingle Service at 6pm on Christmas Eve.
-The lights are dimmed as the ladies in traditional Chapel Servant dress give out the Christingles to all the children.
-In this timeless moment in the darkened Church the visual symbol of the Christingle expresses the truth that in the darkness of the world there shines a great light – Jesus Christ – and that he is at the heart of all of our Christmas celebrations.
+The lights are dimmed as chapel servants give out the Christingles to all the children.
+In this timeless moment in the darkened church the visual symbol of the Christingle expresses the truth that in the darkness of the world there shines a great light – Jesus Christ – and that he is at the heart of all of our Christmas celebrations.

 Everyone is welcome to join us at 6pm on Christmas Eve for our Christingle Service.